 About the fabrics

-We’re currently offering our Florence Coatigan Kit in FIVE fabulous colours.
+We’re currently offering our Florence Coatigan Kit in THREE remaining fabulous colours.
 Click on the links below to find out more about each fabric.
 (The individual fabric pages are flagged ‘Out of stock’ – that’s because these fabrics are currently only available as kit options.
 Kit stock levels are as indicated at the top of this page).

 What’s in the box?